Train Once, Reuse Everywhere: Generalizable Implicit In-Context Learning by Routing Attention: Conclusion

 \section{Conclusion}

-We introduce In-Context Routing (ICR), a query-conditioned framework that extracts and exploits generalizable ICL patterns within the MHA module of LLMs.
-Extensive experiments demonstrate that ICR delivers robust performance across diverse ID and OOD tasks.
-Moreover, it requires only a single round of training and transfers to new tasks without additional retrieval or retraining.
-By operationalizing the mechanism of ICL within the implicit ICL paradigm, ICR improves both effectiveness and efficiency and further extends the benefits of ICL to tasks without labeled examples.
+We introduce In-Context Routing (ICR), an input-conditioned framework that extracts and exploits generalizable ICL patterns within the subspace of MHA modules in LLMs.
+ICR requires only a single round of training and transfers to new tasks without additional retrieval or retraining, ensuring strong efficiency.
+Extensive experiments show that ICR achieves robust performance across diverse ID settings and especially under OOD tasks, consistently outperforming other training-based baselines.
+In summary, by operationalizing the mechanism of ICL within an implicit paradigm, ICR improves both effectiveness and efficiency and further extends the benefits of ICL to tasks without labeled examples.
 ICR provides valuable insights for reshaping zero-shot inference in the next generation of LLMs.